aa8y/docker-sbt/README.md

 ```
 docker run --rm -it aa8y/sbt:latest sbt console
 ```
-Or use this as your base image for your Scala code using `FROM aa8y/sbt:stable` in your `Dockerfile`.
-Even though I've got different tags, the latest version of the image can be used for compiling code with any version of SBT by specifying the SBT version in the `project/build.properties` file where the `project` directory is in the same directory as the `src` directory for your Scala/Java sources.
+But the image is expected to be used more often as a base image for testing or packaging Scala code.
+While any of the tags could be used, I would recommend using `latest`, `stable` or the minor/major version tags.
+Using full version tags is not recommended because, such older tags maybe removed as new versions are released.
+Also, post version 1.0.0, SBT pulls the required SBT JARs based on the the SBT version specified in the `project/build.properties` file where the `project` directory is in the same directory as your based `build.sbt` file.
 This is what the entry should look like for example,
 ```
 sbt.version=0.13.13
 ```
 See [this link](http://www.scala-sbt.org/0.13/docs/Basic-Def.html) for more details.

-When using the image as a base for another image, always cache the SBT jars by running an SBT command (eg. `sbt clean`) in the directory where the `project/build.properties` file resides, if you're using it, or anywhere if you're not.
-Make sure you run the command as the user you will be using SBT with, as it will download the JARs to the user's home directory.
+Also, Docker builds an image by building layers which are cached.
+So if the image is built the correct way, every little change won't rebuild the complete image.
+See the [examples](#examples).

+## Examples.

+* [scrypto](ohttps://github.com/input-output-hk/scrypto/): The `Dockerfile` is a [good example](https://github.com/input-output-hk/scrypto/blob/master/Dockerfile) of how to cache certain image layers to avoid rebuilding the image every time.
+Also, the `.travis.yml` file describes [how to use](https://github.com/input-output-hk/scrypto/blob/master/.travis.yml) the Docker image for running tests.

 ## FAQs